-Telstra vs Optus Mobile Matchup: Which provider is best?
+Telstra vs Optus Mobile Matchup: Which provider is best in 2019?

 Telstra vs Optus Mobile: Our Verdict

-When it comes to prepaid deals, Telstra is the clear winner here.
+When it comes to prepaid deals, Optus is leading the way at the moment.
+Thanks only to a timed promotion.
+Once that’s up, both providers will be on equal footing again.
 For phone plans, it’s not as clear cut, with Optus offering sweet bonuses and Telstra offering its leading coverage.

-BYO customers have a large suite of options from both providers but for our money, Telstra’s cheapest deals offer more value than those from Optus, though Optus technically offers the cheapest plan.
+BYO customers have a large suite of options from both providers but for our money, the new flexible Optus SIM plans offer much better value.

 As for coverage, it’s a no-brainer.
 Telstra is the undefeated coverage champion in Australia and shows no signs of slowing down with the rollout of 5G.